stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

-  He acquired a habit of writing long documents of some sort, which he carefully sealed and filled with injunctions that I transmit them after his death to certain persons whom he named&mdash;for the most part lettered East Indians, but including a once celebrated French physician now generally thought dead, and about whom the most inconceivable things had been whispered.
+  He acquired a habit of writing long documents of some sort, which he carefully sealed and filled with injunctions that I transmit them after his death to certain persons whom he named--for the most part lettered East Indians, but including a once celebrated French physician now generally thought dead, and about whom the most inconceivable things had been whispered.
 As it happened, I burned all these papers undelivered and unopened.
 His aspect and voice became utterly frightful, and his presence almost unbearable.
 One September day an unexpected